 The minimum GPA for application to the program is a 3.0 overall GPA in an undergraduate degree.
 Students with less than a 3.0 MUST have at least a 3.2 GPA in the sciences in order to be considered.

-How long does the Biology MS program take to complete?
+How long does the Biology Master of Science program take to complete?

-The Biology MS program takes approximately 2-2.5 years to complete for most full time students.
+The Biology Master of Science program takes approximately 2-2.5 years to complete for most full time students.

 I don’t have all of the required course prerequisites.
 Can I still apply?

-Biology MS program requirements include: 2 semesters of general biology; 2 semesters of any combination of chemical, physical or mathematical sciences; and 1 semester of biological or applied statistics.
-Students missing any of the above prerequisite course requirements may be able to take appropriate coursework once admitted to the MS program.
-Questions regarding missing prerequisite course requirements should be directed to the Biology MS program Director.
+Biology Master of Science program requirements include: 2 semesters of general biology; 2 semesters of any combination of chemical, physical or mathematical sciences; and 1 semester of biological or applied statistics.
+Students missing any of the above prerequisite course requirements may be able to take appropriate coursework once admitted to the Master of Science program.
+Questions regarding missing prerequisite course requirements should be directed to the Biology Master of Science program Director.

-What types of financial support are available for students in the Biology MS program?
+What types of financial support are available for students in the Biology Master of Science program?

 Teaching assistantships are available through the program on a competitive basis.
-The application to the Biology MS program includes an application for a teaching assistantship.
-Teaching assistantships generally range from $8,000-12,000 per academic year (teaching in fall and spring semesters).
+The application to the Biology Master of Science program includes an application for a teaching assistantship.
+Teaching assistantships are $15,000 per academic year.

-Additional financial support may be available through the University of Colorado Denver Financial Aid Office .
+Additional financial support may be available through the University of Colorado Denver Financial Aide Office.

-Are there teaching opportunities in the Biology MS program?
+Are there teaching opportunities in the Biology Master of Science program?